omjikush09/Backend/README.md

 AWS_S3_REGION=
 ```

-As we are using MongoDB as our database you need to get itr connection [url](https://www.prisma.io/docs/concepts/database-connectors/mongodb).
+As we are using MongoDB as our database so you need to get its connection [url](https://www.prisma.io/docs/concepts/database-connectors/mongodb). and to environment variable.

 As we will be uploading image to s3 we need you to create bucket on s3 and enable anonymous public read and more on this [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/example-bucket-policies.html).